Hollywood strikes inflamed by claim that AI could do writers' jobs - ExBulletin

 “Over the next three years, you’re going to see an AI-written movie made…a good movie,” said film producer Todd Lieberman.

 “Not just scripts.
-Editing, all of that… scripting a movie, anything,” added Rob Wade, CEO of Fox Entertainment.
+Editing, all of that… scripting a movie, anything,” added Rob Wade, chief executive of Fox Entertainment.

 “AI in the future, maybe not next year or the year after, but if we’re talking 10 years?
 AI will be able to do absolutely all of these things.”